 Option Name Description n Close matches only candidates.
-F candidates, a be returned i Close match ether to return only those geocoded results that are close match For example, if there are 10 candidates and two of them are close and you enable this option, only the two close matching candidates would instead of all 10.
-To specify what is considered a close match, use the criteria options.
-Address candidates are ranked according to how uput address matches these preferences.
-Match mode Specifies hov v to determine whether a candidate is a close match.
+I candidates, a be returned i Close match Specifies whether to return only those geocoded results that are close match candidates.
+For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
+To specify what is considered a close match, use the Close match criteria options.
+Address candidates are ranked according to how closely the input address matches these preferences.
+Match mode Specifies how w to determine whether a candidate is a close match.
 One of the following: Custom This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the Close match criteria check boxes to specify the address elements you want.
 This is the default value for most countries.
 Relaxed All candidate addresses are considered a close match.
-All input a close matcl ether candidates must match all non-blank input fields to be considered h.
-For example, if an input address contains a city and postal code, then or this address must match the city and postal code to be considered a House number Specifies who ether candidates must match the house number to be considered a close option does r match if the c ranges.
+All input Specifies whether candidates must match all non-blank input fields to be considered a close match.
+For example, if an input address contains a city and postal code, then candidates for this address must match the city and postal code to be considered a close match.
+House number Specifies who ether candidates must match the house number to be considered a close option does in match if the cranges.
 The candidate do this option you should also require an exact match on street name.
 This not significantly affect performance.
-It does, however, affect the type of candidate address corresponds to a segment that does not contain any type of match can also be affected when the house number range for a ses not contain the input house number.
-If you relax the house number, et the maximum ranges to be returned to a value higher than 0.
-Street Specifies who ether candidates must match the street name to be considered a close which looks f spelled impro tch is found, the geocoder attempts expanded street name manipulation, for candidates with names that sound like the input address or that are operly.
-This slows down performance but increases the match rate .
-If g database is indexed, the performance impact is reduced.
+It does, however, affect the type of candidate address corresponds to a segment that does not contain any type of match can also be affected when the house number range for a pes not contain the input house number.
+If you relax the house number, set the maximum ranges to be returned to a value higher than 0.
+Street Specifies wh match. ether candidates must match the street name to be considered a close which looks to spelled impro tch is found, the geocoder attempts expanded street name manipulation, for candidates with names that sound like the input address or that are operly.
+This slows down performance but increases the match rate.
+If ng database is indexed, the performance impact is reduced.